Linkedin

 Produced water reinjection

-363.86 million m3 of produced water were reinjected back to the underground, which corresponds to 84% of the total produced water; 249.52 million m3 of produced water were reinjected for Disposal, and 114.24 million m3 were reinjected for oil recovery (accounted as reuse).
+386,42 million m3 of produced water were reinjected back to the underground, which corresponds to 84% of the total produced water; 252,9 million m3 of produced water were reinjected for Disposal, and 133,5 million m3 were reinjected for oil recovery and pressure maintenance (accounted as reuse).

 Reuse of produced water in agricultural activities

 The reuse of produced water in agricultural activities is another alternative for wastewater management, framed within Colombian environmental regulations.
-During 2022, Ecopetrol reused 3,77 million m3 of produced water from Campo Castilla for the irrigation of forest crops in the Agro-Energy Sustainability Area -ASA (1% of the total produced water), complying with the regulations established by environmental authorities for carrying out this activity.
-Compared to the previous year, there was an increase of 64%, due to the start-up of the new sprinkler irrigation system.
+During 2023, Ecopetrol reused 5,09 million m3 of produced water, 3,6 million m3 corresponds from Campo Castilla for the irrigation of forest crops in the Agroenergy Sustainability Area (ASA) and 1,5 million m3 corresponds From Campo Rubiales for the irrigation of forest crops in the Sustainability Area (SAARA), which represents 1% of the total produced water.
+Compared to the previous year, there was an increase of 35%, due to the start-up of the project (SAARA) in Campo Rubiales.

 Wastewater discharge